Akshat271098/PromLib/README.md

 The prometheus source and the window size for average resouce utilization of hosts and the application can be configure in the config.yaml file.

 _host_list_ is the list of ip(s) of the target hosts/VMs whose resource state need to obtained.
+The target address is of the form "ip:port".

 _app_id_list_ is the list of pod id(s) whose resource utilization need to be obtained.

 The tuples returned are of the format: